sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

    Document titles in the :rst:dir:`toctree` will be automatically read from the title of the referenced document.
-If that isn't what you want, you can specify an explicit title and target using a similar syntax to reST hyperlinks (and Sphinx's :ref:`cross-referencing syntax <xref-syntax>`).
+If that isn't what you want, you can specify an explicit title and target using a similar syntax to reStructuredText hyperlinks (and Sphinx's :ref:`cross-referencing syntax <xref-syntax>`).
 This looks like::